typesupply/opentype-cookbook/readme.md

 # Common Features And Techniques
-- intro about supporting only what is needed, how to order these, bad feature and rule ordering can lead to needless complexity, etc.
+intro about supporting only what is needed, how to order these, bad feature and rule ordering can lead to needless complexity, etc.

 ## Glyph Run and Word Boundary Detection
 any, all, filled, empty metaclasses

 ## Collision Detection

-## Small Caps
-smcp, c2sc

-## All Caps
-case, cpsp

-## Figures
-pnum, tnum, lnum, onum
+## Script And Language Specific Forms

+    feature locl {

+        script latn;

+            language NLD exclude_dflt;
+                lookup DutchIJ {
+                    sub IJ by IJ.dutch;
+                } DutchIJ;

+    } locl;

 ## Fractions